developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 Fields not specifically named will be assigned a generic name (as shown).
 These can be edited later as desired (see [Modify a Template](#modifyatemplate)).

 Provide (or confirm) the following required settings for each Field created:
- * A name for the field, if desired.
+ * A name for the field, if desired
  * Properties (length/width and X-Y coordinates)
  * The required Processing mode (barcode, OCR, etc.)
  * Processing-mode settings (decoder type, text-type, etc.)